We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 How long do results take?

-The length of time it takes a company to return results depends on the type of test a person takes and the company that offers it.
+The time it takes a company to return results depends on the type of test a person takes and the company that offers it.

 However, people can typically expect home STI test results around a week after the lab receives their samples.